-There will be four homework projects at the end of the semester.
-These projects will require you to analyze real world data, make graphs, carry out relevant statistical tests, and explain your conclusions.
-The projects must by typed using a computer and you can e-mail them to me when they are due.
+There will be three or four projects during the semester.
+These projects will require you to model real world phenomena and write your conclusions.
+The projects must by typed using a computer and submitted as a PDF file.
+You can e-mail them to me when they are due or turn in a printed copy.
 If you wish, you may work with a partner on the project.
-If you do work with a partner then you can both submit one file together, just be sure that both of your names are clearly listed on the file that you submit.
+If you do work with a partner, then you can both submit one file together, just be sure that both of your names are clearly listed on the file that you submit.
 Aside from work with your partner, all work should be your own.
 Each project will be graded holistically using the following rubric: